nmwsharp/polyscope-docs/cpp/source/basics/flow.md

     Returns `true` if the user has tried to exit the window at the OS level, e.g. by clicking the close button.

     Useful for deciding when to exit your control loop when using `frameTick()`.

+??? func "`#!cpp options::frameTickLimitFPSMode`"

+    ##### frameTickLimitFPSMode

+    Set how the frames per second settings such as `options::maxFPS` and `options::enableVSync` should be respected when using `frameTick()` to run the main loop. (see [program options]([[url.prefix]]/basics/program_options) for more details on those settings)

+      - `LimitFPSMode::IgnoreLimits`: Any FPS/vsync limits will be ignored, `frameTick()` will execute as fast as possible, rendering each time and immediately returning.
+      - `LimitFPSMode::BlockToHitTarget`: Any FPS/vsync will be respected, and the call to `frameTick()` will block to sleep as needed to hit the target framerate, similar to `show()`.
+This is usually what you want for simple interactive visualization applications.
+      - `LimitFPSMode::SkipFramesToHitTarget`: Any FPS/vsync will be respected for rendering, but the call to `frameTick()` will always return as quickly as possible, skipping rendering and any callbacks when not needed to hit the framerate so your main loop may iterate much faster.
+This is useful when you want to call `frameTick()` in a very tight loop without slowing down your program, such as in a training or optimization loop. (**default**)

+    **frame tick only!** This setting only has any effect if you are using `frameTick()` to run your main loop.
+If you used `show()`, it is ignored, and you can adjust the FPS with the `options::maxFPS` setting.